Pratik1968/DSA/readme.md

 A collection of DSA topics.

-It covers the following topic:
+It covers the following topics:

 1. Array